Pumpkin Patches and More.org

 1276 Broadway Road, Dracut, MA.
 Phone: 978-454-3434.
 Route 93 to exit 46 to Route 113 west, 2.5 miles on right.
 Call for picking conditions and hours.
 Many other fruits & vegetables picked daily for farm stand.

-• Carver Hill Orchard - Apples, blueberries, cherries, corn (sweet), flowers, pears, peaches, peppers, pumpkins, strawberries, tomatoes, other vegetables, Christmas trees-you choose and you cut, Precut Christmas trees, Christmas wreaths and boughs, Christmas decorations, saws provided, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, prepicked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, wagon rides
+• Carver Hill Orchard- Apples, blueberries, cherries, corn (sweet), flowers, pears, peaches, peppers, pumpkins, strawberries, tomatoes, other vegetables, Christmas trees-you choose and you cut, Precut Christmas trees, Christmas wreaths and boughs, Christmas decorations, saws provided, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, prepicked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, wagon rides

 Brookside Ave, Stow, MA 01775.
 Phone: 978-897-6117.
-Email us at: cclord@hotmail.com.
+Email: [email protected].
 Directions: Take Rt 117 to Stow, MA.
 Take Rt 62 South for .2 miles and Brookside Ave is on your left.
 Follow the road to the end.
 And for a map to our farm, Click here.
 Click here for picking updates.
 Crops are usually available in June, July, August, September, October, November, December.
-Open: Mid June to August Monday through Saturday 10 AM to 5 PM.
+Open: Mid June to August Monday through Saturday from 10 AM to 5 PM.
 September through December open 10 AM to 5 pm 7 days a week.
 Payment: Cash, Visa/MasterCard.
 Kitchen available for hotdogs, chips snacks and Ice Cream!
-Comments from a visitor, October 28, 2007: "Carver Hill is one of the nicest pick-your-own establishments in the area.
-The staff is always friendly and willing to help.
-The best thing about Carver Hill is that it is, to a certain extent, "off the beaten path," so usually there won't be many other people.
-It's a more peaceful and less crowded alternative to the nearby Honeypot Hill Orchards.
-They also have an ice cream counter, and sometimes you can get nice, warm apple crisp."

-• Codman Community Farms - pumpkins
+• Codman Community Farms - 2023 presumed permanently closed

 • D.J.
 Hussey Farm - pumpkins